erik-norlin/Fourier-Neural-Operator/README.md

 The scripts are Jupyter Notebooks that you have to run through.
 In each of them there is a variable *$pathToProject* that is used to find and save files, assign this variable to the path of where you downloaded this repository.
 In some scripts there is a variable *gpu*, set this to true if CUDA is available for faster computation.
 To train and evaluate an FNO, simply run through the main.ipynb script.

 ### Datasets ###
 Due to the large file sizes of the training data it can be found on [ixScience's Google Drive](https://drive.google.com/drive/folders/1UnbQh2WWc6knEHbLn-ZaXrKUZhp7pjt-).
 If you choose to download and use any their datasets make sure to put it in the */src/data/datasets* directory.
+Small datasets of fluid flows of spatial resoltions 32x32 and 128x128 with temporal resoluion 1 s already exists in the datasets directory.
+These are for evaluating the FNO.

 ### Requirements ###
 As mentioned before, the scripts are created in Jupyter Notebook.
 The following modules are requried to run the scripts.